chrisa/node-dtrace-provider/README.md

 ## PLATFORM SUPPORT

-This libusdt-based Node.JS module supports 64 and 32 bit processes on Mac OS X and Solaris-like systems such as Illumos or SmartOS.
+This libusdt-based Node.JS module supports 64 and 32 bit processes on Mac OS X and Solaris-like systems such as illumos or SmartOS.
 As more platform support is added to libusdt, those platforms will be supported by this module.
 See libusdt's status at: